sourceincite/sourceincite.github.io/_pages/training/faq.md

 \* The day to day hours maybe adjusted at the descretion of the trainer and students.

+**How many students are their per class?**

+For online classes, there is a maximum of 20 students and live classes with a maximum of 25.

+**What is the price of the course?**

+All prices are in USD and include IVA:

+- Student price (must register with .edu email address) $3,133.17
+- Early bird price (6 weeks before the session) $3,600.00
+- Regular price $4,000.00

 **Why are you only offering X number of public trainings this year?**

 Our primary business is vulnerability research and exploitation.
 Course content is derived from such research and in order to provide a training that covers *bleeding edge attack techniques* the instructor needs to continually improve their skills.